Bronchial tumors

 • Bone pain

-The multidisciplinary experts in complex airway illnesses at Memorial Sloan Kettering have extensive experience in determining the best treatment options for persons with tracheal and bronchial malignancies.
+The multidisciplinary experts in complex airway illnesses at Memorial Sloan Kettering have extensive experience in determining the best treatment options for individuals with tracheal and bronchial malignancies.
 Surgery, bronchoscopic therapies supplied through a tube with a tiny camera put through the mouth and into the airways, or radiation therapy, alone or in combination, are all options for treatment.

 Surgery in bronchial tumors

-A tracheal tumour might be difficult to remove surgically.
+A tracheal tumor might be difficult to remove surgically.
 The trachea’s blood supply is fragile and readily damaged.
 Any damage to the blood arteries around the trachea makes the trachea more difficult to recover, thereby increasing surgery risks.

 Our surgeons have received particular training in techniques that conserve the blood flow and limit the danger of severe problems, increasing the likelihood of a successful outcome.